SystemsApproach/tcpcc/algorithm.rst

 The general idea is straightforward.
-Having transmitted a set of packets according to its current estimate of the available bandwidth, a TCP sender reacts to two "signals" from the network.
+Having transmitted a set of packets according to its current estimate of the available bandwidth, a TCP sender reacts to two signals from the network.
 On the one hand, the arrival of an ACK signals that one of its packets has left the network and that it is therefore safe to transmit a new packet without adding to the level of congestion.
 By using ACKs to